HUMAN RIGHTS INSTITUTE GALLERY

 We would like to especially thank Steve Brodner and Francis Di Tommaso, the co-curators and organizers of this show.
 The School of Visual Arts with their 70-year history of nurturing the talents of designers, illustrators, and graphic artists, has a commitment to outreach with such exhibitions.
 We thank President Dr. Dawood Farahi and the individuals that support the Human Rights Institute at Kean University.

-Director of Kean University Galleries
+Former Director of Kean University Galleries

 Below is an abridged version of the SVA Art as Witness Exhibition at Kean University: